 The vision of the big picture can be quite daunting when you are confronting a blank canvas.
 So daunting in fact, that you can’t fathom how each minute brush stroke effectively contributes to the overall masterpiece.
 This unfathomable step-by-step process can leave us paralyzed before we even leave the starting line.

 You are great at creating visions but could stand to work on creating processes.
 You forget that, though you dream big, you must start small.
 Nothing of long-term value yields an overnight reward.

-Once you have a vision of the big picture, immediately come up with sub-visions tied to achievable and realistic deadlines.
+Once you have a vision of the big picture, set a deadline you’d like to realize this by.
+Then strategically plan checkpoints that will systematically move you closer to that goal.
 Then train your focus on those immediate matters rather than the long-term vision.

 3. Too much to chew Paralysis

-This type of procrastination comes out when we take on too much too quickly, rendering us unable to pick where to begin, and then settling on doing nothing at all due to overwhelm.
+This type of procrastination comes out when we take on too much too quickly, rendering us unable to pick where to begin.
+We then settle on doing nothing at all due to overwhelm.
 Scatterbrains are never conducive to productivity and disorganized goals can send us in circles looking for where to begin.

 This may come from attempting to multitask, saying yes to too many requests at once (from yourself or others,) underestimating the time and energy required for each responsibility, or from having a multifaceted goal or vision that you are trying to implement all at once.

 Be decisive and learn to deprive in order to thrive.